puli/docs.puli.io/repository/working-with-resources.rst

 When you fetch multiple resources from the repository, they are returned within a :class:`Puli\\Repository\\Api\\ResourceCollection` instance.
-Resource collections offer convenience methods for accessing the names and the paths of all contained resources at once:
+Resource collections offer convenience methods for accessing the names and the Puli paths of all contained resources at once:

 .. code-block:: php